Declining a job offer

 If you choose to decline a job offer, do so courteously, in writing, after making a phone call.

 Never say anything negative in writing about the employer, even if you had a negative experience.

-If you had a very negative experience, we encourage you to share this information with Career Services; please call for an appointment so we can direct to the appropriate staff member based on the situation.
+If you had a very negative experience, we encourage you to share this information with Career and Professional Development.
+Please call for an appointment so we can direct you to the appropriate staff member based on the situation.

 A decision to decline an offer is usually based on the fact that another offer is a better fit for your interests and goals.
 It is fine to state this, without giving details about why the declined offer is not a fit.

 It is not necessary to state whose offer you accepted, but you may do so if you wish.

 Remember that this employer may be a contact for you in the future.
 Maintain a cordial relationship with professional, courteous interactions.